rbrutherford3/PDF-Publisher/docs/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 This is a Flask app that takes uploaded .doc, .docx, and .pdf files, converts them to .pdf, allows the user to arrange and rename them, optionally include page numbers and a table of contents (including embedded PDF bookmarks) and then merges them into one big file.
-Future versions will include the ability to add cover sheets before the table of contents.

 ## Table of Contents